Azerbaijani Foreign Ministry expresses condolences to Turkey | News.az

 Azerbaijani Foreign Ministry expresses condolences to Turkey

-Azerbaijan’s Foreign Ministry has expressed condolences to Turkey over the death of nine people in Van province after an earthquake hit neighboring Iran.
+Azerbaijan’s Foreign Ministry has expressed condolences over the avalanche in Turkey’s Van city and the crash of a passenger plane in Istanbul.

-“We express our deepest condolences to the relatives of those who were killed as a result of the earthquake in Van city and wish speedy recovery to the injured,” the ministry said.
+“We express our deepest condolences to the relatives of those who were killed as a result of the avalanche in Van city and the crash of a passenger plane in Istanbul city of fraternal Turkey, and we wish speedy recovery to the injured,” the ministry tweeted.
+“Your grief is our grief.”

-Earlier in the day, the European Mediterranean Seismological Center registered a 5.7 magnitude earthquake in a Turkish-Iranian border region, affecting Turkey's province of Van.
+At least 33 people have been killed by two avalanches near Turkey's eastern city of Van.
+At least 12 of those killed were part of a search and rescue team hit by the second avalanche as they tried to find a group of people missing following the first avalanche.

-The earthquake was registered at 05:52 GMT with its epicentre located 141 kilometres (87.6 miles) to the west of the Iranian city of Tabriz and 71 kilometres to the southeast of the Turkish city of Ozalp.
+Governor of Van Mehmet Emin Bilmez said nine people were serious injured and being treated in regional hospitals.

 News.Az